3 Content Types to Increase Your Membership Conversion Rate

 Take a look at your content.
 Does it fall into one of those three categories?
 If not, then get started now in creating content that will help drive membership.
 I’ve found that associations do a great job of retention content, but unfortunately do a mediocre job of lead generation content and a poor job of nurturing content.

 To have a successful, year-round membership cycle, you must create content that meets your prospects and members where they are in the member journey.
-If you don’t, you fail to generate qualified prospects.
-And failing to generate a steady stream of prospects will make it challenging to grow your membership.
+If you don’t, you will fail to generate qualified prospects, and failing to generate a steady stream of prospects will make it challenging to grow your membership.

 Ask yourself which areas you are deficient in and make a plan now to start taking action.
 Since most associations don’t have a nurturing sequence, I have developed a five-sequence email campaign for free!
 All you need to do is plug in your information, and you’re good to go!
 Click here to get them for FREE!
-Don’t forget that you can sign up for a free 30-minute call with me to strategize how to make your content attract, convert and retain more members.
+Don’t forget that you can contact me about setting up a free 30-minute call to strategize on how to make your content attract, convert and retain more members.

 Like this article?
 Don’t forget to share!